 Genres: None.
-It's not much about that.
+Not much about that.
 These pages organize the songs according to approximation to genres such as Psychedelic, Drone Metal , Noise Metal, or Doom, with some songs appearing on multiple pages if they loosely fit into the genre -- as long as you put Avant-Garde in front of the term.
 At the bottom of the each page the inspiring genres are defined.

 Location: California.
 Lived in the wilderness straight up, lives in the dreams, in the pristine ways of air and sun.
 But laments their passing as the growley monsters Dim.
 The.
 Sun. ("Plasma Fields" from forthcoming Death of Ages).
 Doomishness and dirges, destruction and. . . but wait, there's more.

-Singles: They're everywhere.
+They're everywhere.
 They're right beside you now.
 They could lick your hand.

-1. Pandemic Assistance (complete with dissonance and bedbiting) on Bandcamp and SoundCloud.
+1. Pandemic Assistance (complete with dissonance and bedbiting)